Spectrally-large scale geometry in cotangent bundles: Introduction

 \subsection{Summary of current art}

-So far, the investigation of large-scale geometric properties in either Hamiltonian diffeomorphism group ${\rm Ham}$ or the ${\rm Ham}$-orbit space of a Lagrangian submanifold have made tremendous progresses.
-In particular, as a more difficult direction (compared with Hofer's metric $d_{\rm Hofer}$) in terms of the spectral norm (metric) $\gamma$ (or $d_{\gamma}$), new phenomenon have been discovered.
-To end this section, let us summarize the current results into a table, where the {{red}} parts indicate the results in this paper.

-Note that only the right-down corner, i.e., the spectral metric $\delta_{\gamma}$ on the ${\rm Ham}$-orbit space of the zero-section $\mathcal L(0_N)$ does {\it not} admit the large-scale geometric property, which is deeply reflected by the celebrated Viterbo's conjecture in \cite{Vit08}.
+So far, the investigation of large-scale geometric properties in either Hamiltonian diffeomorphism group ${\rm Ham}$ or the ${\rm Ham}$-orbit space of a Lagrangian submanifold has made tremendous progresses.
+In particular, as a more difficult direction (compared with Hofer's metric $d_{\rm Hofer}$) in terms of the spectral norm (metric) $\gamma$ (or $d_{\gamma}$), new phenomena have been discovered.
+To end this section, let us summarize the current results into a table, where the {\bf bold} parts indicate the results in this paper.
+Note that only the right-down corner, i.e., the spectral metric $\delta_{\gamma}$ on the $ {\rm Ham}$-orbit space of the zero-section $\mathcal L(0_N)$ does {\it not} admit the large-scale geometric property, which is deeply reflected by the celebrated Viterbo's conjecture in \cite{Vit08}.

 Let us also mention a technical point for the box in the table above on $d_{\rm Hofer}$ of $\mathcal L(0_N)$: our definition of $\mathcal L(L)$ in (\ref{Lag-orb}) requires that any element in $\mathcal L(L)$ comes as an image of a compactly supported Hamiltonian diffeomorphism on (some fixed) rescaling of $D_g^*N$, where in \cite{Mil01} the quasi-flat is constructed via a family of elements in ${\rm Ham}(T^*N, \omega_{\rm can})$ with arbitrarily large compact supports in $T^*N$.